mhwlng/fip-elite/README.md

 Use the left rotary encoder to show another card on the POI or SHIP tab or zoom into the galaxy map.

-use the up/down arrow buttons to switch pages
+Use the up/down arrow buttons to switch pages.

 ![Screenshot 1](https://i.imgur.com/KA0iCcj.png)
 ![Screenshot 2](https://i.imgur.com/gmZVF4P.png)